Vitamin D deficiency is increasingly becoming a health problem that is affecting many people worldwide.

-The diet you take should have sufficient amounts of vitamin D required by the body on daily basis.
+The diet you take should have sufficient amounts of vitamin D required by the body on a daily basis.

 People on a vegan diet are at high risk of suffering from vitamin D deficiency since most of the foods taken are not sources of vitamin D or just contain small amounts of it.

 Milk and dairy products are also good sources of vitamin D, those with milk allergies or lactose intolerance may also be at high risk of vitamin D deficiency.

 2. Insufficient Exposure to Sunlight